alexandra-simeonova/drafts/luigi-tutorials/virtualtree-tutorial.md

 In this case, the Luigi [linkManager](https://docs.luigi-project.io/docs/luigi-client-api?section=linkmanager) will be what allows you to navigate to the correct routes.

-3. Add the following content below your imports:
+3. Paste the following content below the imports you just added.
+Notice the use of the `linkManager().withoutSync().navigate` function:

 ```js
 class Sample1 extends Component {